mparkan/greenland_toolkit/README.md

 It is primarly intented for the study of coastal areas in Greenland, but may be extended to other use cases.

 It includes scripts to:
--extract and organize weather data from the NOAA National Climatic Data Center (http://www.ncdc.noaa.gov/cdo-web/) -extract and organize precise ephemeris data from the JPL Horizons service (http://ssd.jpl.nasa.gov/?horizons) -extract and organize summary statistics from the JPL GHRSST Level 4 AVHRR_OI Global Blended Sea Surface Temperature Analysis (http://podaac.jpl.nasa.gov/dataset/NCDC-L4LRblend-GLOB-AVHRR_OI) -create monthly temperature models by location using support vector regression -map weather stations
+* extract and organize weather data from the NOAA National Climatic Data Center (http://www.ncdc.noaa.gov/cdo-web/)
+* extract and organize precise ephemeris data from the JPL Horizons service (http://ssd.jpl.nasa.gov/?horizons)
+* extract and organize summary statistics from the JPL GHRSST Level 4 AVHRR_OI Global Blended Sea Surface Temperature Analysis
+(http://podaac.jpl.nasa.gov/dataset/NCDC-L4LRblend-GLOB-AVHRR_OI)
+* create monthly temperature models by location using support vector regression
+* map weather stations

 Software requirements
 ----------------------------------------------------------

--the latest release of R, available at http://www.r-project.org/ -the latest release of RStudio (IDE for R), available at http://www.rstudio.com/ -a text editor, e.g. Notepad++ (http://notepad-plus-plus.org/), SciTE (http://www.scintilla.org/SciTE.html) -a ftp client, e.g. Filezilla (https://filezilla-project.org/), CyberDuck (http://cyberduck.ch/) -a desktop GIS, e.g. Quantum GIS (http://www.qgis.org/), uDig (http://udig.refractions.net/), OpenJump (http://www.openjump.org/)
+* the latest release of R, available at http://www.r-project.org/
+* the latest release of RStudio (IDE for R), available at http://www.rstudio.com/
+* a text editor, e.g. Notepad++ (http://notepad-plus-plus.org/), SciTE (http://www.scintilla.org/SciTE.html)
+* a ftp client, e.g. Filezilla (https://filezilla-project.org/), CyberDuck (http://cyberduck.ch/)
+* a desktop GIS, e.g. Quantum GIS (http://www.qgis.org/), uDig (http://udig.refractions.net/), OpenJump (http://www.openjump.org/)

 Workflow overview
 ----------------------------------------------------------

-PLEASE CHECK THE DOCUMENTATION FOR A DETAILED EXPLANATION OF THE WORKFLOW
+**PLEASE CHECK THE DOCUMENTATION FOR A DETAILED EXPLANATION OF THE WORKFLOW**

 Part 1 - Downloading, organizing and preparing the data sets for use with R